SammygoodTunes/Double-Pendulum/README.md

 The double pendulum is a set of two pendulums connected to each other.
 Adding an immense amount of formulas for motion and acceleration, the double pendulum can create some fascinatingly choatic movements.

-Each pattern it creates is unique every time.
+Each pattern it creates is unique every time, and is tracked using red lines.

-My version of the double pendulum is trash.
-But, it does work.
-I'll probably develop on it more, probably quadruple-check the formulas for any errors.
+The default angle upon launch is randomised.

 Controls: